ramonrietdijk/livewire-tables/docs/usage/columns.md

 ### Image Column

 Images can easily be displayed using the `ImageColumn`.
 The value of the field will be the `src` of the image.
-It is also possible to ajust the size of the image by using the `size` method or the `width` and `height` methods individually.
+It is also possible to adjust the size of the image by using the `size` method or the `width` and `height` methods individually.

 By default, the width and height of images are `32` pixels.